brno-hof/fifth/README.md

 sub

 # all arithmetic operations work with overflows (255 + 1 = 0), (1 - 3 = 254)

+# pops top element and prints it as a byte (here 72)
+push 72
+print_byte

+# pops top element and prints it as an ascii character (here 'H')
+push 72
+print_char

 # halts the program
 halt